assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

     1   Header.
         Message type and flags.

-    32  ServerSigKey, OPT.
+    32  ServerSigKey.
         The server's public signature key.
-MUST NOT be included if client sent it in Message M1.
+Must be included even when it was specified in M1 (to keep things simple).

     64  Signature1
-        The signature of ServerEncKey+ClientEncKey concatenated.
+        Signature of the following elements concatenated:
+        ServerEncKey + ClientEncKey + hash(M1) + hash(M2).
+        hash() is used to denote the SHA512 checksum.
+        Only the actual signature (64 bytes) is included in the field.

     **** M3/Header ****

-    4b  MessageType.
+    4b  PacketType.
         Four bits that encodes an integer in range 0-15.
-        The integer value is 3 for this message.
+        The integer value is 3 for this packet.

-    1b  ServerSigKeyIncluded.
-        Set to 1 if ServerSigKey is included in the message.

-    3b  Zero.
+    4b  Zero.
         Bits set to 0.